 Parliament’s Education Service has an allocation of gallery tickets for use by schools and colleges (x4496).

-Unfortunately , places on tours for the remainder of 2016 are now fully booked.
-Tours are scheduled to resume early 2020 once refurbishment work is complete.
+Tours are scheduled to resume in 2021 once the refurbishment work is complete.

 Further information is available on the intranet here: https://intranet.parliament.uk/access-buildings/exhibitions-tours/big-ben/